onosproject/onos-gui/docs/ran-gui.md

 Normally the MapView connects to the `ran-simulator` microservice and constantly listens to streaming gRPC messages updating the towers and UE's.
-This can be disconnected however by clicking on the "Connected" checkbox.
+This can be disconnected however by clearing on the "Connected" checkbox.

 > This removes the burden of streaming from the `ran-simulator` while not connected.
 > While making latency measurements all GUIs should be disconnected

 Single updates of the current state can be had by clicking the "Refresh" button.

-> This can be useful to get a visual snapshot of UE counts and positions
+> This can be useful to get a visual snapshot of UE counts and positions while not
+> burdening the system with constantly having to send updates.

 ![onos-gui-ran-simulator-mapview](images/onos-gui-ran-simulator-mapview.png)